 With astuteness, the sages mention the factors that can disturb the quality of land in which humans reside.
 These factors are not only natural ones such as frequent earthquakes, tendency to flood, excessive rainfall, being run over by wild animals, reptiles or killer insects like mosquitoes and locusts, but also man made such as when land is polluted by the attitude and values of the humans who reside there.

 Ayurvedic texts mention that one should stay away from communities that have abandoned and destroyed virtue as an ideal, that is, dharma has been discarded as a social and personal ideal of the inhabitants, and instead, a free-for-all state of affair now exists.

-Loss of Dharma Affects Environment
+watch Loss of Dharma Affects Environment

 Ayurveda conceives a dynamic and animated model of this universe where all objects, beings, events, phenomena and experiences are inter-connected and vitally linked to each other.
 In such a mutually interactive state of affairs, human will and action impact not only the immediate sphere of influence but also the condition of the environment and actually extend to agitate the entire cosmos.